mferracc/computorv1/README.md

 ## **1 - Introduction**

-This project is about building a **polynomial equation solver** that can handle linear equations and quadratic equations.
+This project is about building a **polynomial equation solver** that can handle linear and quadratic equations.

-We will be using Rust all along, and use Rust's powerful testing tools all along to follow a Test Driven Development approach.
+We will be using Rust and its powerful testing tools all along to follow a Test Driven Development approach.

 ---